Clinical Pharmacology for Epivir-HBV

 Absorption and Bioavailability

-Following single oral doses of 100 mg, the peak serum lamivudine concentration (Cmax) in HBV-infected patients (steady state) and healthy subjects (single dose) was 1.28 ± 0.56 mcg per mL and 1.05 ± 0.32 mcg per mL (mean ± SD), respectively, which occurred between 0.5 and 2 hours after administration.
+Following single oral doses of 100mg, the peak serum lamivudine concentration (Cmax) in HBV-infected patients (steady state) and healthy subjects (single dose) was 1.28 ± 0.56 mcg per mL and 1.05 ± 0.32 mcg per mL (mean ± SD), respectively, which occurred between 0.5 and 2 hours after administration.
 The area under the plasma concentration versus time curve (AUC[0-24 h]) following 100-mg lamivudine oral single and repeated daily doses to steady state was 4.3 ± 1.4 (mean ± SD) and 4.7 ± 1.7 mcg•hour per mL, respectively.
 The relative bioavailability of the tablet and oral solution were demonstrated in healthy subjects.
 Although the solution demonstrated a slightly higher peak serum concentration (Cmax), there was no significant difference in systemic exposure (AUC) between the oral solution and the tablet.
 Therefore, the oral solution and the tablet may be used interchangeably.

 After oral administration of lamivudine once daily to HBV-infected adults, the AUC and Cmax increased in proportion to dose over the range from 5 mg to 600 mg once daily.

-Absolute bioavailability in 12 adult subjects was 86% ± 16% (mean ± SD) for the 150-mg tablet and 87% ± 13% for the 10-mg per mL oral solution.
+Absolute bioavailability in 12 adult subjects was 86% ± 16% (mean ± SD) for the 150-mg tablet and 87% ± 13% for the 10-mg-per mL oral solution.

 Effects of Food on Oral Absorption

+EPIVIR-HBV tablets and oral solution may be administered with or without food.
 The 100-mg tablet was administered orally to 24 healthy subjects on 2 occasions, once in the fasted state and once with food (standard meal: 967 kcal; 67 grams fat, 33 grams protein, 58 grams carbohydrate).
 There was no significant difference in systemic exposure (AUC) in the fed and fasted states.

 Distribution

-The apparent volume of distribution after IV administration of lamivudine to 20 asymptomatic HIV-1-infected subjects was 1.3 ± 0.4 L per kg, suggesting that lamivudine distributes into extravascular spaces.
+The apparent volume of distribution after IV administration of lamivudine to 20 HIV-1–infected subjects was 1.3 ± 0.4 L per kg, suggesting that lamivudine distributes into extravascular spaces.
 Volume of distribution was independent of dose and did not correlate with body weight.

 Metabolism